NTNU-IE-IIR/prosjekt-wargames-2022-nokacper24/README.md

 The first two points are inevitable, but the last one could be addressed.
 For instance, instead of displaying all different counts in separate text fields, display one table view, with rows for each unit type and its count.
 This way, the GUI would not need to know about all different unit types.

 Lastly, the user interface surely does not look the most appealing, as it does not use any CSS stylesheets.
 The focus was to make it user-friendly and robust, and it is that.
-It is realitevly easy to use, and it gives sensible error messages in response to unexpected behavior.
+It is relatively easy to use, and it gives sensible error messages in response to unexpected behavior.

 Even though, the `Battle` class simulates the battle in a rather primitive way now, this could quite easily be changed in the future.
 Due to loose coupling and high cohesion in the code, `Battle` class could be replaced with for instance a battlefield, with a grid and different terrain types on different parts of the map.
 Making such changes would not need to effect other parts of the code, unless we would like to display the grid to the user, of course.